clevkelz/bikesharing/README.md

 - User Type (a customer had a 24-hour or 3-day pass while a subscriber was an annual member)
 - Gender (unknown, male, or female)
 - Year of Birth

+[^1]: The trip duration data were modified using Python to change the format from an integer to a datetime datatype to make it possible to render this information correctly in Tableau.